 The Solomon R. Guggenheim Foundation

-The global Guggenheim network that began in the 1970s when the Solomon R. Guggenheim Museum, New York, was joined by the Peggy Guggenheim Collection, Venice, has expanded since 1997 to include several other museums, most prominently the Guggenheim Museum Bilbao.
+The global Guggenheim network that began in the 1970s when the Museum in New York was joined by the Peggy Guggenheim Collection in Venice has expanded to include several other museums, notably the Guggenheim Bilbao.
 Each constituent museum unites distinguished architecture with great artworks, a tradition that has become a Guggenheim hallmark.
-The Solomon R. Guggenheim Museum in New York, designed by Frank Lloyd Wright, is home to a renowned collection of Impressionist, Post-Impressionist, early Modern, and contemporary art while the Peggy Guggenheim Collection in Venice houses one of the most important collections of early 20th century European and American art in Italy.
-The Guggenheim Museum Bilbao, designed by Frank Gehry features a permanent collection that spans from the mid-twentieth century to the present day, concentrating on post-war painting and sculpture in America and Europe.
+The Museum in New York, designed by Frank Lloyd Wright, is home to an outstanding collection of Impressionist, Post-Impressionist, early modern, and contemporary art, while the Peggy Guggenheim Collection in Venice houses one of the most important selections of early 20th-century European and American art in Italy.
+The Guggenheim Bilbao, designed by Frank Gehry, features a permanent collection that spans from the mid-20th century to the present day, concentrating on post-war painting and sculpture in America and Europe.